 - Dermatologists, ophthalmologists and holistic care

 - Cone Chapel is the center for religious worship and expression on campus.
 Religious groups on campus are encouraged to use the Chapel facilities.
 Located on the second floor of Waller Hall, Cone Chapel also hosts musical events, special lectures and convocations.
 Faculty, staff and students may reserve Cone Chapel for weddings at the current applicable charge.
-Information is available through the scheduling office.

 All Willamette employees are eligible to become members and receive the services of the Marion and Polk Schools (MAPS) Credit Union.